FAIMS/Perachora-2020/README.md

 # About this module:
 This module was created for the **The Perachora Peninsula Archaeological Project**, based at Macquarie University, Sydney, Australia.
-The module has been designed to document the current condition and an exact location legacy data and features in the environs of teh Perachora Sanctuary, Greece.
+The module has been designed to document the current condition and an exact location legacy data and features in the environs of the Perachora Heraion Sanctuary, Greece.

 ## Authorship:
 This module was co-developed by Adela Sobotkova and Petra Hermankova, Aarhus University.
-The current module was built upon the [TRAP Burial Mound](https://github.com/FAIMS/burial) module.
+The current module was built upon the existing [TRAP Burial Mound](https://github.com/FAIMS/burial) module.

 ## Funding:
 N/A